-Sleep disorder specialists categorize insomnia into different subtypes.
+Sleep disorder specialists categorize different types of insomnia into subtypes.
 But no matter which subtype of insomnia you have, it’s important to receive an individualized treatment plan.
 Every patient’s experience with insomnia is unique, and there are many different causes and contributing factors to consider.
 If you’ve been having problems falling asleep or staying asleep, talk to a sleep medicine physician soon.

 An acute condition is one that occurs on a short-term basis.
 If you have acute insomnia, it means that you’ve experienced problems getting enough sleep for a matter of days or weeks.
 Acute insomnia is often the result of a stressful life event, such as a death in the family, job loss, or divorce.
 Since acute insomnia occurs on a short-term basis, it can be easy to underestimate its serious health effects.
-But even short-term insomnia can lead to major problems, like an increased risk of motor vehicle and occupational accidents.
-Plus, acute insomnia can turn into chronic insomnia, so consider talking to a doctor about your symptoms.
+Short-term insomnia can lead to major problems, like an increased risk of motor vehicle and occupational accidents.
+Plus, acute insomnia can turn into chronic insomnia, which is why it is important to talk to a doctor about your symptoms.

 Chronic insomnia lasts for a long time.
 In addition to the short-term problems associated with sleep deprivation—like an increased risk of accidents and poor concentration—chronic insomnia may lead to long-term health consequences.
 These may include an increased risk of the following:

 - Depressed immune system